PEN American Center inactive awards

-Awards presented by the PEN American Center (today PEN America) that are no longer active.
+The PEN America Literary Awards have been characterized as being among the "major" American literary prizes.
 The awards are among many PEN awards sponsored by International PEN in over 145 PEN centres around the world.

-The PEN American Center awards have been characterized as being among the "major" American literary prizes.
+Many of the awards once presented by the PEN American Center (today PEN America) are no longer issued, including those listed below.

 PEN/Barbara Goldsmith Freedom to Write Award (1987–2015)

 The PEN/Barbara Goldsmith Freedom to Write Award was an award that honored writers anywhere in the world who have fought courageously in the face of adversity for the right to freedom of expression.
 Established in 1987, the award was administered by PEN American Center and underwritten by PEN trustee Barbara Goldsmith.
-The last award was in 2015; its successor is PEN/Barbey Freedom to Write Award, established in 2016 and honoring writers who were imprisoned for their work.
+The last award was in 2015; its successor is the PEN/Barbey Freedom to Write Award, established in 2016 and honoring writers who were imprisoned for their work.

 Winners

 PEN/Steven Kroll Award (2012–2014)

 The PEN/Steven Kroll Award was awarded by the PEN American Center "to acknowledge the distinct literary contributions of picture book writers."
 Established in memory of Steven Kroll, a former PEN Trustee and Chair of PEN's Children's/Young Adult Book Authors Committee, this honor was awarded for the first time in 2012 for a book published in 2011.
 The last award was given in 2014.